(draft)

 Why?

 My theory: you have been brainwashed and fells into the trap of Consumerism.
-Gold nib, ebonite, urushi, nami-ki, craftsmanship, etc, those are all symbolism in 2024 to trap you up in the game of Consumerism, in exchange of non-existing Level Up of Society.
+Gold nib, ebonite, urushi, nami-ki, craftsmanship, etc, those are all symbolism in 2024 to trap you up in the game of Consumerism, in exchange of feeling of Level Up of society (climb up ladder), which hardly happens.
+This is human nature and you can't run away from it.

-• Let me be honest, any existing country is classed by Social Status (income, resource power of society).
+- Let us be realistic for one second, any existing country is classed by Social Status (income, resource power of society).

-• Class is symbolised by ownership of certain goods, e.g. the late Queen drove Range Rover.
+- Class is symbolised by ownership of certain goods, e.g. the late Queen drove a Range Rover.

-• Society makes sure the awareness of products (symbol) and its upper class owners.
+- Society makes sure the awareness of products (symbol) and its upper class owners, e.g. picture of Queen driving Range Rover on all major newspaper & magazines.

-• Lower Class phantion a class up shift by owning the same good, e.g. nothing changed to John Joe social class after owning a Range Rover.
+- Lower Class phantion a class up shift by owning the same such good, e.g. nothing changed to John Joe social class after owning a Range Rover.

 So, that's basically how it works: symbol, fetish, buy more than needs, then it starts over again and again.
-They tried so hard let you fell into the "symbol", making learning material so accessible to your mother tongue.
-You spend time educate yourself to fall into the "symbol" preset for you.
+They tried so hard let you fell into the "symbol", making learning material so accessible in your mother tongue.
+There used to flyers handed outside of shops.
+Now there is Internet.
+You spend your own leisure time, educating yourself to fall into the "symbol" preset for you.

 And the market seemingly provides your with endless free choice of goods to choose from, to express yourself as your unique statement from the others.
 Hey! that's another trap!
 You choose from what's been provided.
 And the "Limited Edition" is never that limited in quantity either.